Classes below are specifically designed to have limited financial barriers for students. This includes zero cost textbooks and materials

 Grace Estrada holds a doctorate in Developmental Psychology and is a proud alum of Evergreen Valley College.
 She is dedicated to helping students connect psychological concepts to real-world experiences through engaging, inclusive, and research-informed teaching.
 Passionate about student success and interdisciplinary learning, she develops innovative programs like MindCraft that blend psychology with academic writing to deepen understanding of human behavior.

 Professor Sravani Banerjee teaches English composition and literature at Evergreen Valley College.
-She also teaches in the ASPIRE program, catering to the needs of the Asian and South Pacific Islander students.
 Passionate about teaching and traveling, she participated in the Salzburg Global Seminar for educators.
 Her research is focused on project-based learning, globalizing her curriculum, and celebrating diversity in the classroom.
 During her 2020-2021 sabbatical, Banerjee was an EPIC fellow with the Stanford Global Studies Program where her project was focused on incorporating social justice and global issues in freshman composition.

 Class Assignment